“Obamagate” — a winning bet for President Donald Trump or a conspiracy that will allow Joe Biden to go on the attack? While recent

-Kirsten Gillibrand is a 52 year old Democratic U.S. Senator from New York since 2009.
-She announced an exploratory committee earlier in the year and announced her run for the 2020 Presidential Election on March 17th, 2019.
+Kirsten Gillibrand is a 52-year-old Democratic U.S. Senator from New York since 2009.
+She announced an exploratory committee earlier in the year and announced her run for the 2020 Presidential Election on March 17, 2019.
+However, on August 28, Gillibrand decided to end her presidential campaign in order to serve the country better in the Senate.

 At this time, our team can only speculate who Kirsten Gillibrand is attempting to target.
 However, looking at her previous supporters, we can determine an educated guess which will be replaced later on with her exact target voter as her campaign develops: